esamattis/react-simple/README.md

 ![default](https://raw.githubusercontent.com/epeli/react-simple/master/demo/assets/simple-dom.png)

-You can see this live at https://epeli.github.io/react-simple/
+You can see it in action at https://epeli.github.io/react-simple/

-Source code is under `demo/`.
+Source code is under `demo/`

 This feature is powered by [babel-plugin-display-name-custom][].